redox-os/website/content/community.en.md

 <a id="chat"></a>
 ## [Chat](https://matrix.to/#/#redox:matrix.org)

-Matrix is currently being evaluated for use as the official Redox OS chatroom.
+Matrix is the official way to talk with Redox OS team/community.

 <a id="gitlab"></a>
 ## [GitLab](https://gitlab.redox-os.org/redox-os/redox)